 We offer an extensive selection of herbaceous perennial plants.
 As well as the ‘Old Favourites’ such as Lupins and Delphiniums, alpine perennials, grasses and ferns can be found in the outdoor sales area at the front of our Nursery.

 Our perennial plant range continues to grow, as does the period of time in which they are available.
-A large quantity of 2 Ltr +, size plants are still grown on site, whilst we stock four different price ranges in 1 Ltr pots.
+A large quantity of 2 Ltr +, size plants are still grown on site, whilst we stock different price ranges in 1 Ltr pots supplied by two of the UK’s best growers.
 During peak perennial months (April to June), there are regularly more than 250 different varieties available.